agusrichard/agusrichard/README.md

 - 💬 Ask me about anything, even if it's not about programming or software
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/agus-richard/) or [Email](mailto:agus.richard21@gmail.com)
 - ⚡ Fun fact: I love Astronomy ❤️ and want to be a musician
-- 🏆 Hobbies: Photography, Reading, Writing, Traveling, and Backpacking
+- 🏆 Hobbies: Photography, Reading, Writing, Traveling, Backpacking, and Freediving

 I write some articles about programming and more.
 If you want to know, please visit <a href="https://agusrichard.medium.com/">my medium site</a>.
 Let's learn together and happy learning.
 Also, I am always open for any feedbacks, so don't hesitate to give me some.